 Maintaining Connection to the Land

-Several people led a small restart of Sacred Grounds in the Spring of 2021, leading to more donations, a plan for enlarging the patio and adding misters, a Celebration Garden and a Garden of Hope.
-All of these Phase 1 projects were approved by the
+Several people led a small restart of Sacred Grounds in the Spring of 2021, leading to more donations, a plan for enlarging the patio and adding misters, a Celebration Garden an other aspects.

-However the Sacred Grounds group wanted to first rekindle excitement within the congregation rather than have such changes just appear while the building is empty.
+However such changes shouldn’t just appear while the building is empty.
 It is important for the full congregation to engage and celebrate.

 Sacred Grounds was formally re-started on Earth Day 2022.
 The Worship service included discussion of the 7th Principle, Dr. Katie Barrows talking about conservation in the Coachella Valley, and a kick-off of Sacred Grounds.
-Phase 1 implementation will start in summer or fall of 2022, depending upon volunteers.
+Implementation started with the installation of misters on the patio.